 Bemærk:If you don't need this Start screen, uncheck Show Start Screen in the Preferences > General dialog box.

+You can click Create New to start creating new Dreamweaver files.
+If you already have files in your system, click Open.
 For information on creating and opening documents in Dreamweaver, see Create and open files.

 The Dreamweaver workspace lets you view documents and object properties.
 The workspace also places many of the most common operations in toolbars so that you can quickly make changes to your documents.